kaleido-io/ethbinding/README.md

-# ethbind
+# ethbinding
-Dependency definitions for ethconnect and impl based on go-ethereum
+Dependency definitions for ethconnect and implementation based on go-ethereum